flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

         - For information see the [RWY Conditions](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#rwy-conditions){target=new} section on the landing calculator additional info page.

 - Rwy Slope:
-    - This information can be obtained from the airport chart (see example below) but requires a little calculation.
+    - This information can be obtained from the airport chart (see example in [Landing Calculator Additional Info](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#example-chart){target=new}) but requires a little calculation.
     - Formula: (((Runway elevation on touchdown side) - (Runway elevation on far side)) / Runway length) * 100.
     - Eg. EDDM 26R: 1.449ft - 1.467ft = -18ft.
     - Then -18ft / 13.123ft = -0,00137.